 The Ambassador Alfred Hoffman, Jr. Center for Critical Minerals Strategy

-SAFE’s Center for Critical Minerals Strategy is dedicated to building secure, sustainable, and ethical supply chains for electric vehicle batteries in North America.
+SAFE’s Center for Critical Minerals Strategy is dedicated to building secure, sustainable, and ethical mineral supply chains to meet the defense and manufacturing needs of America and our allies.

-The dynamic landscape for critical minerals is shaped by policy developments across various countries, institutions, and agencies, globally.
-A comprehensive approach to effectively implement and harmonize existing policies across minerals-consuming countries, like Europe, North America, Australia, Japan, and Korea—while strengthening efforts to work in partnership with like-minded and resource-rich countries—is needed.
+The dynamic landscape for critical minerals is shaped by policy developments across various countries, institutions, and agencies.
+A comprehensive approach to effectively implement and harmonize existing policies across minerals-consuming countries—while strengthening efforts to work in partnership with like-minded and resource-rich countries—is needed.
 Together this two-pronged strategy will level the playing field, ensure high standards are met, and secure critical mineral supply chains.

 Accelerating our mineral security objectives while staying true to its mission of facilitating “A Global Race to the Top,” the Minerals Center focuses on the following pivotal areas:

-• Ensuring supply chain transparency, from extraction to processing to recycling.
+• Ensuring critical mineral supply chain transparency, from extraction to recycling.

-• Bolstering midstream processing and recycling to incentive domestic and allied production of batteries, permanent magnets, and more necessary for the 21st century economy.
+• Bolstering midstream processing and recycling to incentive domestic and allied production of batteries, permanent magnets, and other technologies necessary for the 21st century economy.

 • Aligning domestic policies with multilateral commercial diplomacy efforts and trade policy.